-Between 2006 and 2008 the RSS went through various stages of consultation and by July 2008 the Proposed Modifications were published.
-This document set a requirement of 2,400 homes in the urban extensions in East Dorset.
+Between 2006 and 2008, the RSS went through various stages of consultation.
+In July 2008, the Proposed Modifications were published.
+This document set a requirement of 2,400 homes in the new neighbourhoods in East Dorset.
 This figure was, therefore, in line with what the SPA considered to be realistic based on the technical work undertaken at a local level.

 Despite its advanced stage the RSS was revoked by the Secretary of State in July 2010.
-At the time of writing this report, no plans have been put in place to fill the "policy void" left by the revocation of the RSS
+At the time of writing this report, no plans have been put in place to fill the "policy void" left by the revocation of the RSS.